 Outside of the US, skirt steak is also known as arrachera, Romanian tenderloin, Philadelphia steak, or Romanian steak.

-Yes, you should cut the steak thinly before preparation.
-Also, it should be sliced across the grain so as to become tender.
+Yes, you should cut the steak thinly before cooking.
+Also, it should be sliced across the grain to maximize tenderness.

-The skirt steak is the authentic fajita steak, whether it’s inside or outside.
-Then, you can also use a flank steak.
+The skirt steak is the authentic fajita steak, but you can also use a flank, flap, or hanger steak.

 The good thing about this recipe is that it's easy to cook.
-You can have it pan-seared or stir-fried.
-Buy a steak, and chop it.
-Keep the grill hot, then sear it, make it work, and make it wow!
-You’ll have an amazing recipe that you can call a “fajita.”
+Buy a steak, and chop it across the grain.
+Keep the grill hot, then sear it, and wow!

-Don’t forget to serve steak fajitas with a warm tortilla.
-The combination is a treat you'll keep coming back for.
+Serve your steak fajitas with a warm tortilla, some lime wedges, and any other toppings you like.
+The mouthwatering combination is a treat you'll keep coming back for.